Lochnivar/ashverse/canon-refresher-for-ai.md

 - **1894:** "The Last Chain Falls" - slavery dies in practice
 - **1894-1905:** "Zombie decade" - legally lingers on paper

 **Northern Raids Total Impact:** $1.6B economic damage (1865 dollars), 200k slaves escape to Sequoyah.
-One of four mechanisms (raids + boycott + cotton glut + Cuba Mirror shame) that kill slavery.
-Note: Cuba Mirror is psychological/shame mechanism, NOT economic boycott.
+One of the Four Horsemen of Slavery's Apocalypse (Raid + Boycott + Glut + Shame).
+Note: Cuba Mirror Effect is the Shame horseman (psychological/shame mechanism), NOT economic boycott.

 **See:** `world-building/economic/slavery-and-raids-master.md` for detailed raid narratives (Pettigrew Raid, Court-Martial in the Pines, Joint Crackdown).